|Grid reference||ST 18050 78467|

-This tree is towards the centre of the southern section of the cemetery, roughly 110M from Library Court on Fairoak Road, on a bearing of 305 degrees.
+This tree is towards the south end of the cemetery, roughly in the centre and 110M from Library Court on Fairoak Road, on a bearing of 310 degrees.
 It has very variable leaves.
 The unlobed leaves are up to 15cm long and 4cm wide.

 A second tree of this type was planted a few yards to the west (ST 18011 78474), near a path junction.
 Both trees still retained green leaves in early February 2021.

 By the end of August 2021 there were no acorns on the tree.